bentheiii/rust_from_python_workshop/02_07_structs.md

 };

 println!("{}'s email is {} and he was born at {}", pete.name, pete.email, pete.yob);
+// pete's email is somemail@pete.pete and he was born at 1997

 struct Color(u8,u8,u8);

 let deadbe = Color(222,173,190);

 println!("deadbe's coordinates are {}, {}, {}", deadbe.0, deadbe.1, deadbe.2);
+// deadbe's coordinates are 222, 173, 190

 struct Trivial;